joelkennerley/ufc-winner-classification/README.md

 ## Running the program
 - Clone the repo into your ide
 - run pip install -r requirements.txt
-- run app.py and open something like {Running on http://127.0.0.1:5000} in your browser.
-This may take a minute to load
+- run app.py and open something like {http://127.0.0.1:5000} in your browser.
+This may take a minute to load.